ibm-cloud-docs/cloud-databases/howto-cbr.md

 **Namespace**
    Protects a specific namespace.
 If you include a namespace in your CBR rule, resources in the network zones that you associate with the rule can interact only with resources in that namespace.
 Note that scoping a rule to a specific namespace is only available only for rules that protect the cluster API type.
-   Protects IBM Cloud Kubernetes Service resources in a specific resource group.
+   Protects {{site.data.keyword.databases-for}} resources in a specific resource group.
    If you use the CLI, you can specify the `--resource-attributes` namespace=NAMESPACE option to protect resources in a specific resource group.
    If you use the API, you can specify `"name": "namespace","value": "NAMESPACE"` field in the resource attributes.